 The rating system uses progressive industry standards for landscape design incorporating recommendations from technical experts in the fields of soil science, botany and horticulture, hydrology, materials, and human health and well-being.
 Landscapes are considered sustainable if they reduce water demand, filter and reduce stormwater runoff, provide wildlife habitat, reduce energy consumption, improve air quality, improve human health, and increase outdoor recreation opportunities.

 Negotiations are underway with the Green Building Certification Institute to provide project certification to the requirements and a related professional credentialing program for SITES v2.

-Pilot projects will test various aspects of the SITES rating system using a cross-section of project types, sizes and geographic locations throughout the design, construction and maintenance stages.
-Bartholdi Park is being redesigned as a Sustainable Sites Initiative pilot project, and as such, will include a demonstration garden for homeowners.
-The focus will be on different garden styles and plant options that all can be achieved using SITES guidelines.
-Each demonstration will be a synergistic solution for dynamic and holistic systems that can be interpreted for the home gardener, helping improve garden design and maintenance practices nationwide.
+Bartholdi Park's accessibility and irrigation have been redesigned as a Sustainable Sites Initiative using SITES v2.
+It will continue to include a demonstration garden for homeowners using SITES guidelines.
+Each demonstration is a synergistic solution for dynamic and holistic systems that can be interpreted for the home gardener, helping improve garden design and maintenance practices nationwide.